Exciting facts about Raplamaa

 Dancing people

-The municipality of Märjamaa has an exceptionally high concentration of folk dancers - every third person dances
+The municipality of Märjamaa has an exceptionally high concentration of folk dancers - every third person is a folk dancer.

-In Raplamaa, the world's rarest locust trees grow
+In Raplamaa grow the world's rarest alvar spruce trees

 50 m²